sahilverma-dev/react-native-wallpaper-util/README.md

-# React Native Wallpaper (Reserved)
+# React Native Wallpaper Utility Function (Reserved)

-This is a reserved package name and is currently in development.
-The actual package will be made available soon.
-This repository is used to ensure that the package name is not taken by others.
+This is a reserved package name for "react-native-wallpaper-util."
+Currently, it's in development and not functional.
+The actual package with utility functions related to wallpapers will be made available soon.

-## Usage

-You can't use this package at the moment, as it's just a placeholder for the future package.
-Please keep an eye on this repository for updates.
+Please do not attempt to publish or use this package until the official release.
+Thank you for your understanding and patience.

 ## License